tomhosker/hmss/README.md

 ## To Use

-1. Download a zipped copy of this repository to the system in question.
+1. Download a folder holding a copy of this repository to the system in question.
-1. Navigate to the directory holding said .zip file.
+1. Navigate to the directory holding said folder file.
-    * Run `python3 [FILENAME].zip -h` to learn about the various optional arguments.
+    * Run `python3 [FOLDER_NAME] -h` to learn about the various optional arguments.
-1. Run `python3 [FILENAME].zip` to run HMSS with default settings.
+1. Run `python3 [FOLDER_NAME]` to run HMSS with default settings.